Country Singer Maren Morris Opens Up About Mental Health And Political Views

 In an exclusive interview with CBS News, country superstar Maren Morris revealed that she has dealt with postpartum depression during the pandemic, which made it difficult to get back into writing songs.
 She also explained her political opinions in the midst of the presidential campaigns.

-The singer was in labor for nearly 30 hours, and eventually had to have an emergency C-section to safely bear her son, Hayes, in late March.
-After the coronavirus caused the entire country to shutdown, Morris opened up about her battle with depression at the time.
+The singer was in labor for nearly 30 hours and eventually had to have an emergency C-section to safely bear her son, Hayes, in late March.
+After the coronavirus caused the entire country to shut down, Morris opened up about her battle with depression at the time.

 “I’m kind of coming through the tunnel now, I feel back to normal.
 Fortunately, I was able to do phone therapy during the pandemic,” she stated.